mnamysl/table-interpretation/README.md

 # Flexible Table Recognition and Semantic Interpretation System
-This repository contains the resources from our table interpretation experiment that were presented in §6 of our paper: "**Flexible Table Recognition and Semantic Interpretation System**".
+This repository contains the resources from our table interpretation experiment that were presented in §6 of our paper: [**Flexible Table Recognition and Semantic Interpretation System**](https://arxiv.org/abs/2105.11879).

 ## Table Interpretation